armalite/dbt-ai/README.md

 # DBT AI

-This application provides AI generated recommendations on how to improve your [DBT](https://www.getdbt.com/) models.
+An application to provide AI powered development and recommendations for your [DBT](https://www.getdbt.com/) models.

 ## Features
  - Scans all dbt models and generates a report containing recommendations for each model